jaittola/m-cal/README.md

 ## Environment variables

 You can specify environment variables to protect the user interface with HTTP Basic-Auth.
+You also need PG_URI, which contains the PostgreSQL database connection URI, in your environment.
+If you need a database, section "Setting up a development database" below gives instrutions on setting up a database for development work easily.

 ```
+export PG_URI "postgresql://mcal@localhost/mcaldb"

-# For local testing only
+# These values are for local testing only
 export BOOKING_USERNAME=user
 export BOOKING_PASSWORD=password
 export BOOKING_REALM="Vartiovuorovaraukset"

 # To run with these variables, you can run
-BOOKING_USERNAME=user BOOKING_PASSWORD=password BOOKING_REALM="Varaukset" lein ring server
+PG_URI "postgresql://mcal@localhost/mcaldb" BOOKING_USERNAME=user BOOKING_PASSWORD=password BOOKING_REALM="Varaukset" lein ring server
 ```

 ## Clojure development instructions